 For more information, please contact Hayley Hemstreet, RPLP program manager, at 713-348-3974.

 The Rice University Chemistry Alumni group aims to establish a professional network of alumni who wish to remain connected to the department.
 Through this network, we hope to celebrate the accomplishments of our alumni and to unite them with others in their field.
 We also hope to invite our alumni to return to Rice to assist our current students by presenting seminars, mentoring students, hosting internships and participating in important departmental events and milestones.

-Rice School of Architecture Alumni
+Rice Architecture Alumni

 The Rice Architecture alumni group connects the growing global network of Rice Architecture graduates.

 Stay connected to Rice Architecture by joining our LinkedIn group!
 We share exclusive job and professional opportunities, and it’s the easiest way to keep up with what’s going on at the school and with other Rice Archis.

 You can also follow us on Facebook, Instagram, and Twitter, which we regularly update with exciting alumni accomplishments, school and regional events, and news.
 You can also keep in touch and in the know by subscribing to our newsletter on our website.
 Be sure to send us some news of your own!

 If you’re interested in mentorship opportunities, you can have a direct impact on current students by signing up for the Rice Architecture Mentorship Program (RAMP).
 Visit arch.rice.edu/RAMP to learn more.

 To give any amount in support of our efforts, visit arch.rice.edu/school/give or contact Amanda Mills, Director of Development for Rice Architecture, at (713) 348-3424 for additional information.
 For all other alumni-related inquiries, contact Career and Alumni Specialist Jacki Schaefer.